sharadalt/sharadalt.github.io/_portfolio/plamplist.md

 ##### Solution

 AdsList gives you the solution.
 With this you can post your own post and also browse other posts.
 You don't have to pay a penny todo this.
 How cool is that?
+It is built on LAMP stack.

 Now comes the question how do you register?
 Here is the screen, like any web application, provide your name, email and password and press the Signup button, That's it.